SQream/sqream_docs/reference/sql/sql_statements/index.rst

    * - Command
      - Usage
    * - :ref:`ADD COLUMN<add_column>`
-     - Add a new column to a table
+     - Adds a new column to a table
    * - :ref:`ALTER DEFAULT SCHEMA<alter_default_schema>`
-     - Change the default schema for a role
+     - Changes the default schema for a role
    * - :ref:`ALTER TABLE<alter_table>`
-     - Change the schema of a table
+     - Changes the schema of a table
    * - :ref:`CREATE DATABASE<create_database>`
-     - Create a new database
+     - Creates a new database
    * - :ref:`CREATE EXTERNAL TABLE<create_external_table>`
-     - Create a new external table in the database (deprecated)
+     - Creates a new external table in the database (deprecated)
    * - :ref:`CREATE FOREIGN TABLE<create_foreign_table>`
-     - Create a new foreign table in the database
+     - Creates a new foreign table in the database
    * - :ref:`CREATE FUNCTION <create_function>`
-     - Create a new user defined function in the database
+     - Creates a new user defined function in the database
    * - :ref:`CREATE SCHEMA<create_schema>`
-     - Create a new schema in the database
+     - Creates a new schema in the database
    * - :ref:`CREATE TABLE<create_table>`
-     - Create a new table in the database
+     - Creates a new table in the database
    * - :ref:`CREATE TABLE AS<create_table_as>`
-     - Create a new table in the database using results from a select query
+     - Creates a new table in the database using results from a select query
    * - :ref:`CREATE VIEW<create_view>`
-     - Create a new view in the database
+     - Creates a new view in the database
    * - :ref:`DROP COLUMN<drop_column>`
-     - Drop a column from a table
+     - Drops a column from a table
    * - :ref:`DROP DATABASE<drop_database>`
-     - Drop a database and all of its objects
+     - Drops a database and all of its objects
    * - :ref:`DROP FUNCTION<drop_function>`
-     - Drop a function
+     - Drops a function
    * - :ref:`DROP SCHEMA<drop_schema>`
-     - Drop a schema
+     - Drops a schema
    * - :ref:`DROP TABLE<drop_table>`
-     - Drop a table and its contents from a database
+     - Drops a table and its contents from a database
    * - :ref:`DROP VIEW<drop_view>`
-     - Drop a view
+     - Drops a view
    * - :ref:`RENAME COLUMN<rename_column>`
      - Rename a column
    * - :ref:`RENAME TABLE<rename_table>`